#1 Ranked Children’s Hospital by U.S. News & World Report

 Lawrence Ira Karlin, MD is an orthopedic surgeon who also supports Boston Children's Neuromotor Therapy Program, Orthopedic Trauma Program and Spinal Program.
 He completed his surgical fellowship at Boston Children's and has treated pediatric surgery patients for nearly 30 years.
 Karlin's research interests include spinal deformities and improving the quality of life of children with musculoskeletal disorders.
 He is an Assistant Professor of Orthopedic Surgery at Harvard Medical School.

-Erin R. McNamara, MD MPH, is a urologist in the Spina Bifida Center whose practice includes spina bifida, neurourology and complex reconstruction.
+Erin McNamara, MD, MPH, is a urologist in the Spina Bifida Center whose practice includes spina bifida, neurourology and complex reconstruction.
 Her research interests are focused on the transition from pediatric to adult- centered care for children with congenital urologic issues.
 She completed her fellowship at Boston Children’s Hospital and joined the faculty in 2016.
 She is an Instructor in Surgery at Harvard Medical School.

 Benjamin C. Warf, MD, began his career as the first pediatric neurosurgery fellow at Boston Children's.
 As Director of Boston Children’s Neonatal and Congenital Anomaly Neurosurgery, he is one of the world’s foremost practitioners of the endoscopic third ventriculostomy procedure to replace the use of shunts in children with hydrocephalus.
 Warf is committed to introducing this minimally invasive procedure in developing nations, where children's access to aftercare is severely limited.
 He travels regularly to Africa to train other pediatric neurosurgeons.
 In addition to hydrocephalus and spina bifida, Warf is also an expert in treating cerebral palsy and Tethered Spinal Cord.
-He is an Associate Professor of Neurosurgery at Harvard Medical School.
+He is a Professor of Neurosurgery at Harvard Medical School.

 Nedda M. Hobbs, MD, is the associate director of Boston Children's Complex Care Services.
 Hobbs specializes in treating spina bifida, autism and pervasive developmental disorders and severe developmental disabilities.
 Her research focuses on complexities of care in children with spina bifida and other neurological conditions, and she is an Assistant Professor of Pediatrics at Harvard Medical School.